autoliuweijie/FastPLM/README.md

 # FastPLM
-Score code of FastPLM toolkit.

-## The source code will be released after approval by Tencent.
+The source code of FastPLM toolkit, which will be released after approval by Tencent.